Vivid Sydney

 Accessible Pick Up / Drop Off Locations

-Open daily during Vivid Sydney with some exceptions.
+Open daily during Vivid Sydney with some exceptions as noted below.

 - Hickson Road at Wharf 4/5, Walsh Bay